 Y'all.
 That's so flattering.
 Like, seriously.
 It always makes my day.
 There is no better compliment than people telling you that they feel safe enough with you to dig into all the emotional muck they need to transform in order to get better.

 Unfortunately, I am only licensed to practice in the state of Texas so it is completely illegal for me to work with individuals who live out of this state.
 This even applies to messages asking for general advice about a particular situation you are struggling with.
 Me answering those questions creates a therapeutic relationship with someone who is not my client.
-Them's the rules, unfortunately.
-It can feel limiting, but absolutely make sense for a zillion ethical reasons.
+I understand the frusteration, but it absolutely make sense for a zillion ethical reasons.
 Plus I like my license and want to keep hold of it.
 I'm not any good at anything other than this therapy thing.

 But if you ARE in Texas, and are looking for more info about my practice, read on...

-I have also had extensive training in trauma informed treatment modalities, and can work with a variety of other treatment issues (e.g., depression, anxiety, self-esteem, body image, and substance use issues).
+I have extensive training in trauma informed treatment modalities, and can work with a variety of other treatment issues (e.g.,neurodiversity, depression, anxiety, self-esteem, body image, and substance use issues).

 I work with problematic sexual behavior within a relational framework but I am not a licensed sex offender treatment provider, therefore am not qualified for working with individuals who are thought to be sex offenders by the legal system.
 However, I highly recommend Brenda Martinez if you are seeking an individual with that speciality.

 In order to provide the best quality of care to my clients, I do not accept insurance.
 This allows me to work with individuals without assigning a diagnosis that I have to submit (along with a treatment plan) to their insurance provider that then becomes a part of their medical record.
 Your privacy is very important to me.